t4corun/qmk_userspace/keyboards/non_tree/keyball39/readme.md

 * Migrated relevant configuration to `.json` files
 * Sea Picro RP2040 Promicro native
 * enabled RGB Matrix
-* Using QMK's pointer driver and including BastardKB's drag scroll and sniper code
+* Converted to QMK's standard pointer driver
+* Copied BastardKB's pointer customizations (drag scroll/sniper mode).
+Leveraging for personal use as it enable consistency with my Charybdis Nano, and his code is easy to understand
 * Only right ball layout is defined
 * Removed unnecessary kb code/configuration to reduce code maintenance.
 Notably, functionality which is handled in the userspace